 3. Apply ointment to the boil

-Boil ointment such as Ictiol ointment or Furacin, for example, helps remove pus from the boil faster and relieve pain and discomfort.
+Boil ointments such as Furacin, for example, can help remove pus from the boil faster and relieve pain and discomfort.
 These ointments should be applied about 3 times a week and are sold in pharmacies under medical supervision.
+See which are the best ointments for boils.

-If even with these measures the boil does not heal itself in two weeks, at most, the individual has a lot of pain or the boil becomes more swollen, red and with more pus, it is recommended to consult a dermatologist, to drain the pus and treat the infection.
+If even with these measures the boil does not heal itself in two weeks, at most, and you have a lot of pain or the boil becomes more swollen, red and with more pus, it is recommended you see a dermatologist, to drain the pus and treat the infection.

 Cautions during treatment

 It is important not to squeeze or burst the boil, as the infection may worsen and spread to other areas of the skin.
-During treatment, some care needs to be taken, such as:
+During treatment, some cautions need to be taken, such as:

 - Wash your hands whenever you touch the boil;